under0tech/autopilot_bee_sim/README_DEV.md

 In the context of developing object detection capabilities for a **real-world FPV Combat drone**, you may need to prepare and compile another aerial model capable of recognizing soldiers, tanks, military trucks, and other relevant objects.
 For further instructions on how to build your own Computer Vision model, refer to [this article](https://medium.com/@dmytrosazonov/diy-for-a-spy-utilizing-yolov8-object-detection-in-military-operations-053d787b6f62).

 Object detection and target tracking face a complex challenge.
-It may involve converting the target's position on the picture to Cartesian coordinates (NED), adjusting altitude as needed, and considering scale and conversion factors.
-These tasks are all implemented within the `Computer Vision` module, located in [vision.py](vision.py).
+It may involve converting the target's position on the image frame to Cartesian coordinates (NED), adjusting altitude as needed, and considering scale and conversion factors.
+These tasks are fully implemented within the `Computer Vision` module, located in [vision.py](vision.py).

 ## How to migrate to real-world FPV Combat Drone?
 This `Simulator version` is designed for development and debugging of Autopilot based on Computer vision and object detection in **Microsoft AirSim**.
 However, the main reason to do that is in migrating debugged models to the real world after that.
 So, how can you achieve that?